tensorflow/docs/site/en/api_docs/python/tf/nn/fractional_max_pool.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-`seed2` and `deterministic` args are deprecated.
-Use fractional_max_pool_v2.

-This is a deprecated version of `fractional_max_pool`.

 Fractional max pooling is slightly different than regular max pooling.
 In regular max pooling, you downsize an input set by taking the maximum value of